LukeSeers/steamlinker/README.md

-# This plugin is broken at the moment
+# Update
-atm I'm moving steamlinker to python
+I've moved steamlinker to python(pyTSon) this page will get updateed soon

 # Steamlinker
 Steamlinker, adds a feature in to teamspeak 3 where you can click a steam link and it would open in your steam client instead of your default browser.